AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 }'
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 6](#example-6-fetch-the-status).
+This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api).

-#### Sample 4: Adding a new adjustment layer
+### Example 8: Adding a new adjustment layer

 This example shows how you can add a new brightnessContrast adjustment layer to the top of your PSD.
-Things to note:

-- NEW KEYWORD TO INDICATE AN ADDITION: The `add` key is included, along with `insertAbove` in the new layer object to indicate exactly where you want the new layer placed in the overall Manifest tree.
-- LAYER TYPE IS REQUIRED: The type indicates you want a new layer of type adjustment layer.
-- LAYER ID AND INDEX ARE NOT PRESENT: The layer index and id are not supported for add operations.
-The index is implied by the objects position in the manifest tree and the ID will be generated by the service and returned to you in subsequent calls to `/documentManifest`

 ```shell
 curl -X POST \